Close Menu

 For instance, why would you pay for 90 licenses for your CRM provider when your company has 70 employees?
 This means you’re wasting money on 20 licenses that are not getting used.

-Sometimes the mistake of paying for underutilized licenses is caused by fluctuation in the number of employees.
+Sometimes the mistake of paying for underutilized licenses is caused by a fluctuation in the number of employees.
 However, you can avoid this mistake by monitoring your license usage regularly.

 Arguably, the two common reasons why SaaS licenses go unused are turnover and growth assumption.